Workiva/over_react/doc/wrapping_js_components.md

 external ReactClass get _jsSomeJsComponent; /* [8] */
 ```

 Below are more detailed explanations of each part of the code.
-These points are ordered from top to bottom and not necessarily in the order it makes sense to write the code.
-Each of these points correlates to a more thorough section later in the guide that adds more detailed information.
+These points are ordered from top to bottom and are not necessarily in the order it makes sense to write the actual code.
+Each of these points correlates to a more thorough section later in the guide.

 1. Add the `JS()` annotation and a library directive.
 Because this is a file implementing JS interop, it is necessary to use the `JS()` annotation.
 When using a `JS()` annotation, it is also necessary to have a library directive.
 The actual library name is not important as far as the wrapping and interop go, but it should be unique to the file.
 1. Add the `part` directive.
 Just like any other OverReact component, the file needs to have a `part` that matches the file's name.
 Nothing special needs to be done here as far as wrapping the JS component goes.
 1. Invoke `uiJsComponent`.
 Note that the left hand side of the declaration looks exactly like a standard, all-Dart functional component declaration.
-However, instead of `uiFunction`, the API being use is `uiJsComponent`.
+However, on the right hand side, instead of using `uiFunction`, the API being use is `uiJsComponent`.
 1. Wrap the JS interop variable with `ReactJsComponentFactoryProxy`.
 The JS variable (`_jsSomeJsComponent` in this case) is defined below. `ReactJsComponentFactoryProxy` is a wrapper that understands how to create a React element (in Dart) from the JS component.
 1. Set the prop's namespace to be empty.
 JS components do not have a key namespace like OverReact components do.
 Therefore, in order to set props as expected using Dart, there should be no namespace.
 1. Add types for the props.
 In the cases where types map one-to-one from JS to Dart, this is really straightforward.
 There are more challenging cases to watch out for, though.
 For more information, see the [Adding Prop Typings](#adding-prop-typings) section.